Ionian Islands Greece- Island Hopping, Routes, Itineraries & Beaches

 Navagio Beach

-Gerakas Beach: One more remarkable beach on the island, this shore is known for two different reasons; on one side, it has impressive turquoise waters, and on the other, it is one of the most important shelters on the island for the Caretta Caretta turtle.
+Gerakas Beach: One more fantastic beach on the island; this shore is known for two different reasons; on one side, it has impressive turquoise waters, and on the other, it is one of the most important shelters on the island for the Caretta Caretta turtle.

 Banana Beach: Authentically family-friendly, this is a great organized beach, less than 15 km from Zakynthos Town, where it is possible to swim and give water sports a try.
 The shore is quite long and ample, which provides you with the idea that Banana Beach is never crowded, even during the peak of the summer.